bvwells/1dpme/README.md

 # 1dpme
 [![Build Status](https://travis-ci.org/bvwells/1dpme.svg?branch=master)](https://travis-ci.org/bvwells/1dpme)

-One dimensional Porous Medium Equation (PME) solved by a moving mesh approach described in the PhD thesis,
+One dimensional Porous Medium Equation (PME) solved with a moving mesh approach described in the PhD thesis

 *A moving mesh finite element method for the numerical solution of partial differential equations and systems.*